dscolby/CausalELM.jl/docs/src/guide/doublyrobust.md

 # Doubly Robust Estimation
-Doubly robust estimation estimates separate models for the treatmen and outcome variables and weights the outcome estimates by the treatment estimates.
+Doubly robust estimation estimates separate models for the treatment and outcome variables and weights the outcome estimates by the treatment estimates.
 The advantage of doing this is that only one of the models has to be specified correctly to produce an unbiased estimate of the causal effect.
 The main steps for using doubly robust estimation in CausalELM are below.